Zed on Linux

 curl -f https://zed.dev/install.sh | ZED_CHANNEL=preview sh

-The Zed installed by the script does not work on systems that:
+The Zed installed by the script works best on systems that:

-• have no Vulkan compatible GPU available (for example Linux on an M-series macBook)
+• have a Vulkan compatible GPU available (for example Linux on an M-series macBook)

-• have no system-wide glibc (for example on NixOS or Alpine by default)
+• have a system-wide glibc (NixOS and Alpine do not by default)

 Both Nix and Alpine have third-party Zed packages available (though they are currently a few weeks out of date).
 If you'd like to use our builds they do work if you install a glibc compatibility layer.
 On NixOS you can try nix-ld, and on Alpine gcompat.